-On team assessments, it is not mandatory that every student on a team receive the same grade.
-Team mentors may raise or lower the grade of an individual student relative to the team's grade.
-This will be based on their assessment of the presence, or lack of, one or more factors including: effort; participation in presentations, coaching sessions, orientation day; professionalism; collaborative teamwork; and leadership of the team, project or technical.
+A significant portion of the grading (70%) is assessed at the team level.
+Therefore, at the end of the semester, the team mentors may raise or lower the computed course grade of an individual student.
+This adjustment will be based on the mentors' assessment of the presence, or lack of, one or more factors including: effort; participation (in the End of Semester presentation, mentor meetings, coaching sessions, studio orientation day; etc.); professionalism; collaborative teamwork; and leadership of the team (project or technical.)